gregology/gregology.github.io/codex.md

 - My senses can easily be fooled, I experience the world though my senses
 - My beliefs should & will change
 - I learn more from failure then success
-- No risk is a big risk
+- Taking no risks is a big risk
 - I have an ego & insecurities
 - I am optimistic
 - I am not the same person I was 5 years ago